Skip to content

 Adding documentation

 When you're sharing schemas across teams, consumers need access to documentation so they can understand and use APIs effectively.
-The Buf Schema Registry (BSR) automatically generates documentation from your Protobuf comments with every push to the BSR, and makes it searchable and easy to navigate.
+The BSR automatically generates documentation from your Protobuf comments with every push to the BSR, and makes it searchable and easy to navigate.
 This page documents how to add module-level documentation, which Protobuf options are included, and formatting syntax options.

 Module documentation